1271084701/LearnGit/README.md

 # LearnGit
-Creating a new branch is quick.
-Creating a new branch is quick & simple.
+Swith to a new branch "dev".